Donation, Donors & Donor Families

 Mailing your correspondence

 Place your card or letter in an unsealed envelope.
 Include a separate note to Eversight, requesting your correspondence be mailed to the transplant recipient.
-We will need your full name, phone number and date of surgery.
+We will need your full name and phone number, and your loved one’s name and date of passing.
 Mail both pieces in one envelope to an Eversight location near you.
 View locations here.

 Share your experiences with donation and transplantation